CodeImprover/CodeImprover/README.md

 ## CodeImprover Web Portal
 The CodeImprover Web Portal provides code quality information across developers on a timeline.
-It also provides analysis of complete branches.
+It also offers status analyzes of complete branches and.
+Last but not least, it offers data about Programmers code coverage, making it possible to evaluate how well the current staff of programmers know the codebase
 Se <https://codeimprover.com/products/>